 The majority of claims do not start in court.
-Generally, they are required by law to start with Injuries Board (with the exception of Medical Negligence, some assault cases and some cases where the injury is wholly psychological).
+Generally, they are required by law to start with the Injuries Board — with the exception of Medical Negligence, some assault cases and some cases where the injury is wholly psychological.
 Many people who apply to the Injuries Board do so with the help of a solicitor.
 This ensures that the process runs as smoothly as possible from gathering of documents, medical reports and evidence to submission of the application to consideration of the Injuries Board compensation suggestion.

 To start the process, you will need to provide the following information to your solicitor: